-RAC and SEAC support the view of the Forum that the proposed restriction will be enforceable provided that a specific state-of-the art analytical method is developed defining the necessary harmonised testing approach by the time it enters into force.
+RAC and SEAC support the view of the Forum that the proposed restriction will be enforceable provided that a specific analytical method is developed defining the necessary harmonised testing approach by the time it enters into force.

-RAC supports the view of the Forum that it can be expected that the techniques currently in use for the identification and quantification of PAHs in general could be adapted for identification and quantification of the 18 indicator PAHs and 3 recently classified PAHs (Carc.
-1B) in clay targets with a suitable limit of detection (LOD).
+RAC supports the view of the Forum that it can be expected that the techniques currently in use for the identification and quantification of PAHs in general could be adapted for identification and quantification of the 18 indicator PAHs in clay targets with a suitable limit of detection (LOD).
+RAC notes that the proposed restriction is consistent with already existing rules in the sector providing a clear legal basis for companies and enforcement authorities.